Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description states 'Mutates the corpora store', which directly contradicts the annotation readOnlyHint: true.
-This is a serious inconsistency that misleads the agent about the tool's side effects.
+Description states 'Mutates the corpora store', which contradicts the annotation readOnlyHint: true.
+This is a serious inconsistency that undermines trust in behavioral claims.
+Without annotations, the description would still need to clarify mutation details.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.